jche253/Glaucoma_Med_Dataset/README.md

 **Data Collection:** From 1/2019-8/2020

-**Datasheets for datasets:** We have provided a structured healthsheet from [Rostamzadeh et al](https://arxiv.org/abs/2202.13028) based on the standardized datasheet by [Gebru et al](https://arxiv.org/abs/1803.09010).
+**Datasheets for datasets:** We have provided a structured healthsheet (Rostamzadeh et al) based on the standardized datasheet by Gebru et al.

-**Citation:** pending submission of Data Descriptor Article to TVST.
+**Citation:** pending citation.

 ## Example Excerpt from Note
 ```